Here are the supplements and vitamins that are proven to work.

 It’s not called a ‘bad hair day’ for nothing.
 How our hair looks and feels can determine whether we have a stellar day, or a terrible one.
-It can also be a sign that we are deficient in a fundamental nutrient or that something else is going on with our health.
-If you find yourself having more bad hair days than good ones, then making just a few small tweaks to your diet and incorporating supplements into your routine could pave the way for stronger, healthier hair.
+It can also be a sign that we are deficient in a fundamental nutrient, or that something else is going on with our health.
+If you find yourself having more bad hair days than good ones, then making just a few small tweaks to your diet - and incorporating the right nutrients into your routine - could pave the way for stronger, healthier hair.

 Lotions, potions and creams may mask the appearance of damaged hair, but if you want naturally long, strong and healthy hair then you should consider supplementing.
 You need to divert your attention to your intake of essential vitamins, minerals and amino acids, and will need to start taking hair supplements such as those outlined below.

-If you want to prevent hair breakage and learn how to fix your damaged hair, supplementing is the way to go.
+If you want to prevent hair breakage and learn how to fix your damaged hair, supplementing with Cynatine® HNS is the way to go.

-Keratin is the amino acid responsible for hair growth, structure and quality.
+Keratin is the amino acid responsible for hair health in terms of structure and quality.
 To encourage the growth of thick, glossy hair, we need to be upping our intake of keratin-boosting and beauty-enhancing nutricosmetics.
-Cynatine® is a cutting edge nutricosmetic and is the world’s first solubilised keratin, meaning that it is much more readily absorbed by the body than other forms of the protein.
+Cynatine® is a cutting edge nutricosmetic and the world’s first solubilised keratin, meaning that it is much more readily absorbed by the body than other forms of the protein.
 Its potent bioavailability makes Cynatine® a really exciting ingredient for those who want to protect, repair and increase the health of their hair.

-Cynatine® has been formulated in LYMA with hair health and the prevention of brittle locks in mind, and LYMA uses the latest technology to deliver a stable and clinically proven form of natural keratin peptides directly to the relevant cells.
+The Cynatine® vitamin has been formulated in LYMA with hair health - and the prevention of brittle locks - in mind.
+LYMA uses the latest technology to deliver a stable and clinically proven form of natural keratin peptides directly to the relevant cells.

 In a randomised, double blind, placebo controlled clinical trial to investigate the effect of Cynatine® HNS as formulated on hair, 65% of people who tried supplementing with LYMA reported glossier hair, more desirable hair structure, and improved hair growth.

 Collagen is actually the precursor to your body’s natural keratin production.
-When you eat collagen-rich foods (note you do generally need to supplement with collagen as it is present in many foods), the amino acids are distributed through your body and turned into keratin which aids healthy hair growth from the follicle.
+When you eat collagen-rich foods (note you do generally need to supplement with collagen as it is present in many foods), the amino acids are distributed through your body and turned into keratin.
+This aids healthy hair growth from the follicle.
 Keratin is the building block of thick and glossy hair, so it stands to reason that upping your intake of a collagen-supporting vitamin or supplement as it will have a knock-on effect on the appearance of your locks.

-To support collagen production, and to reduce collagenases - the enzymatic breakdown of the body’s natural collagen with age - LYMA contains Lycored Lycopene™ formulated at a daily dose of 30mg.
-Lycored Lycopene™ is a powerful antioxidant and can help to protect your hair from free-radical damage such as sun and pollution, as well as the dulling effects of oxidative stress.
+To support collagen production, and to reduce collagenases - the enzymatic breakdown of the body’s natural collagen with age - LYMA contains the vitamin Lycored Lycopene™ formulated at a daily dose of 30mg.
+Lycored Lycopene™ is a powerful cancer-fighting antioxidant vitamin and can help to protect your hair from free-radical damage such as sun and pollution, as well as the dulling effects of oxidative stress.

 Biotin is the B vitamin responsible for keeping your scalp primed and in perfect condition for healthy hair growth.
 Is it a great vitamin for hair breakage?
 Well, a deficiency in this nutrient can result in a dry, itchy scalp and weak, dehydrated and easily-breakable hair.
 If your hair is prone to looking thin, dry or brittle, you may be lacking in biotin.
 Dry or lacklustre skin can also be an indicator that you need to start taking a supplement.

 Vitamin E has long been touted by beauty experts for its beauty-enhancing properties, particularly as they pertain to skin.
-What a lot of people don’t know, however, is that vitamin E is also great for preventing breakage and strengthening hair.
-Vitamin E can easily be obtained by supplementing, but is also potent in foods such as sunflower seeds, almonds, peanuts and avocado.
+What a lot of people don’t know, however, is that vitamin E is also great for preventing breakages and strengthening hair.
+Generally, we do not need to supplement with vitamin E as it is potent in many foods such as sunflower seeds, almonds, peanuts and avocado.
 It is highly anti-inflammatory and can calm the scalp when applied directly, but is even more effective for boosting hair health when ingested.
 Vitamin E also plays a role in collagen production.

 Be warned: it can take up to a month for you to notice any discernible difference, but given time you may notice that your hair becomes greasy less quickly, appears thicker and glossier and grows faster.

-Vitamin C is another vitamin that is key to the body’s ability to produce collagen and is therefore what we could call a pre-precursor to keratin production.
+Vitamin C is another vitamin that is key to the body’s ability to produce collagen, and could therefore be called a pre-precursor to keratin production.
 Unlike vitamin E and biotin, vitamin C also helps to stabilise and distribute the collagen already present in the body, so can get to work faster than some of the other supplements in the list.
 The body cannot make vitamin C itself so, if you want to improve the texture and appearance of your hair, it is absolutely fundamental that you have an anti-inflammatory diet rich in fresh fruits and vegetables.
 A healthy Mediterranean diet should give you all the Vitamin C your body needs; just make sure you do not drink caffeine shortly before or after your meal as it prevents the body from absorbing and retaining minerals such as zinc, iron and magnesium.